HynekS/grid-toggler/README.md

 ![demo animated gif](./assets/gridtoggler-demo.gif)

-### Demo
+## Demo

 You can see demo at https://hyneks.github.io/gt-demo/.

-### Prerequisites
+## Prerequisites

-The script is written in ES6, so it will run only on relatively modern browsers.
-Because it is a develepment tool, it should't be a big deal.
+The script is written in ES6, so it will work only on browsers which supports it's (pretty basic) features.

-### Installing
+## Installing

 Download and include the script right before the enclosing </body> tag:

 ```html
 <script src='relative-path-to-file/gridtoggler-0.1.0.js'></script>
 ```

-The you can configure the settings right in the config object at the to of the file:
+You can configure the settings in the *config* object at the top of the JS file.
+The scripts currently supports only pixel values.

 ```javascript
 const config = {